TRBogdann/Game-Engine/README.md

 - Normal Matrix in shader to account for the rotations

-It's a continuation of the previous exemples and it's a real time light simulation.
+It's a real time light simulation and it's a continuation of the previous exemple.
 It offers a GUI that let's you adjust the ambient light, reflections, light source position and light color in real time and helps you understand how light works in the real world.

 | ![A](./rmassets/utah1.jpg) | ![B](./rmassets/utah2.jpg) |